Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

-The process of securing British Citizenship is notoriously gruelling.
+The process of securing British Citizenship can be long and challenging and may take years to complete.
 From start to finish, the process can take years.
 And at the end of the process, there is no guarantee you will get the outcome you want.
+Even then, a refusal doesn’t always mean the end – many applicants succeed on review or re-application.

 Many people apply for British Citizenship as they want to feel more secure.
 So when their application is refused, it can be earth-shattering.
 While a British Citizenship refusal won’t impact your existing Indefinite Leave To Remain status, it is still an expensive and devastating loss.